CristianLMartinez/java-learning-path/NOTES/ADAPTER.md

 ## Summary 📚

-> [!IMPORANT]
+>[!IMPORTANT]
-> We have an existing object with required functionality but the client code is expecting a different interface than our object.
+>We have an existing object with required functionality but the client code is expecting a different interface than our object.

 - A class adapter is one where adapter inheris from adaptee and implements target interface.